 As we launch this study of 2 Corinthians, I encourage you to read the “Introduction to Second Corinthians” by clicking on the hyperlink above.
 This will give you the context and background of the two canonical Corinthian correspondences.

-Second Corinthians is one of two of the most autobiographical books that he wrote (Philemon the other).
+Second Corinthians is one of two of the most autobiographical books that Paul wrote (Philemon the other).
 We see his attitudes about people and things throughout the epistle.

-Instead of visiting Corinth visa Macedonia, as he planned (1 Co 16:5-9; 2 Co 1:16), he went straight to Corinth from Ephesus.
+Instead of visiting Corinth via Macedonia, as he had planned (1 Co 16:5-9; 2 Co 1:16), he went straight to Corinth from Ephesus.
 This was a disastrous meeting.
 He called it a “painful” meeting.
-Because of this, he wrote a tough letter to the church (2 Co 2:1-5; 7:12, we do not possess this non-canonical letter).
-When he heard that the church responded well to this severe letter, he wrote Second Corinthians.
+Because of this, he wrote a tough letter to the church (2 Co 2:1-5; 712, we do not possess this non-canonical letter).
+When he heard that the church responded well to this severe letter, he wrote 2 Corinthians.

-Paul wrote a total of twenty-nine canonical chapters to the church at Corinth.
+Paul wrote a total of 29 canonical chapters to the church at Corinth.
 His relationship with this church was a troubled one.

 The first two verses comprise the salutation to 2 Corinthians.

-We learn more about the person of Paul in 2 Corinthians than any other book he wrote.
-He significantly lays bare who he is and what he is.
+We learn more about the person of Paul in 2 Corinthians than in any other book he wrote.
+He significantly laid bare who he was and what he was.
 This is the most personal of all his epistles.
-He also reveals what others negatively thought about him.
+He also revealed what others negatively thought about him.

 an apostle of Jesus Christ

 Paul was “an apostle of Jesus Christ.”
-He never speaks of himself as an apostle of the church.
+He never spoke of himself as an apostle of the church.

 Paul became a believer and an apostle at the same time.
 He was on his way to Damascus to persecute Christians, but God stopped him in his tracks.
-He believed in Jesus and was appointed an apostle, who has the right to write Scripture, lay the foundation for the church, among other rights that no other leaders have.
-Paul claimed apostleship because he met the requirement of having seen Jesus personally and received the commission of apostleship from Him (1 Co 9:1; 15:8; Ga 1:11-17).
+He believed in Jesus and was appointed an apostle, with the right to write Scripture and lay the foundation for the church, among other rights that no other leaders have.
+Paul claimed apostleship because he met the requirement of having seen Jesus personally and received the commission of apostleship from Him (1 Co 9:1, 15:8; Ga 1:11-17).

-Paul does not hesitate to remind people of his authority to write Scripture.
+Paul did not hesitate to remind people of his authority to write Scripture.
 That is why he indicated that he was an “apostle.”

 The Holy Spirit gave this gift to a handful of men to launch the economy of the church.
 There are no apostles in this sense today.
-Sometimes Scripture uses apostles with the idea of a missionary; this is a proper use of the term today.
+Sometimes Scripture uses the word “apostle” with the idea of a missionary; this is a proper use of the term today.
 However, it is not valid to use the term in the sense it was used for the apostles of the New Testament.
-The authority of the pastor today is not as an apostle, but his authenticity comes from expounding Scripture.
+The authority of the pastor today is not as an apostle; his authenticity comes from expounding Scripture.

 Christian leadership requires authority to minister.

-It is essential to understand the biblical “apostle.”
-An apostle is the highest gift and role in Christianity.
+It is essential to understand the meaning of the biblical “apostle.”
+An apostle had the highest gift and role in Christianity.
 Only a few in the first century possessed the gift of apostleship.
 By claiming his role, Paul differentiated himself from people with lesser gifting, such as prophets or preachers.
 There were preachers in Paul’s day who were not sent from God but peddled their own message (2 Co 2:17).

-There is another category of an apostle that is not in the same category as Paul, John, Mark, Matthew and Luke.
+There is another category of apostle that is not the same category as held by Paul, John, Mark, Matthew, and Luke.
 These are apostles or delegates of church congregations.
 A local church, in this case, would commission them for a specific task.
 The Philippian church commissioned Epaphroditus to minister to Paul (Php 2:25).
 Titus and others carried a collection for Jerusalem from Corinth (2 Co 8:23).